Politics of Kosovo: Executive

 The Executive of Kosovo is the collection of Kosovo institutions that exercises executive authority in Kosovo.
-It is headed by the Prime Minister of Kosovo, and also includes the prime minister, the deputy prime ministers, and various ministers.
-The President of Kosovo also plays a role.
+It is headed by the prime minister of Kosovo, and also includes the prime minister, the deputy prime ministers, and various ministers.
+The president of Kosovo also plays a role.

-Albin Kurti is the Prime Minister of Kosovo and head of government.
-Vjosa Osmani is the acting President of Kosovo and head of state.
-The ruling parties in Kosovo are Vetëvendosje (LVV), Democratic League of Kosovo (LDK) and Democratic Party of Kosovo (PDK).
+Albin Kurti is the prime minister of Kosovo and head of government.
+Vjosa Osmani is the acting president of Kosovo and head of state.
+The ruling parties are Vetëvendosje (LVV), Democratic League of Kosovo (LDK) and Democratic Party of Kosovo (PDK).

 Legislative

 The Assembly of Kosovo (Kuvendi i Kosovës) has 120 members elected for a four-year term.
 According to the Constitution, Kosovo shall have an Assembly consisting of 120 members.
 It includes twenty reserved seats which are ten for Kosovar Serbs and ten for non-Serb minorities (e.g., Bosniak, Roma, etc.).
 Kosovo has a multi-party system, with numerous parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments.

-The Assembly passes all laws in Kosovo, ratifies international treaties, appoints the President, Prime Minister, ministers, and justices of all courts, adopts the budget and performs other duties as established by the Constitution.
+The Assembly passes all laws in Kosovo, ratifies international treaties, appoints the president, prime minister, ministers, and justices of all courts, adopts the budget and performs other duties as established by the Constitution.
 The Parliament can pass a vote of no-confidence on the Government by a majority of the members.